tay10rb/subscription-management/server/db/README.md

 # Database Management Guide

-This document explains the proper way to manage the database schema and initialization for the subscription management system.
+This document explains the database schema and initialization system for the subscription management system.

 ## Overview

-The database management system has been refactored to eliminate redundancy and ensure consistency across different environments.
-The system now uses a single source of truth for database schema management through the migration system.
+The database management system has been **consolidated and simplified** to use a single source of truth for all database schema definitions.
+The system now uses a unified approach with `schema.sql` as the definitive schema definition and a simplified migration system.

 ## Key Components

-### 1. `migrations.js` - The Schema Authority
+### 1. `schema.sql` - The Single Source of Truth
-- **Purpose**: Defines and manages all database schema changes
+- **Purpose**: Contains the complete, up-to-date database schema
-- **Responsibility**: Single source of truth for database structure evolution
-- **Contains**: All table definitions, triggers, indexes, and default data
+- **Includes**: All table definitions, triggers, indexes, and default data
+- **Benefits**: Easy to read, version control friendly, and serves as documentation

+### 2. `migrations.js` - Simplified Migration System
+- **Purpose**: Executes the consolidated schema for new databases
+- **Contains**: Single migration that applies the complete schema from `schema.sql`
+- **Features**:
+  - Automatically detects database version
+  - Applies complete schema for new installations
+  - Handles SQL parsing for complex statements (triggers, etc.)

-### 2. `migrate.js` - Migration Executor
+### 3. `migrate.js` - Migration Executor
 - **Purpose**: Executes database migrations
 - **Usage**: `node db/migrate.js` or `npm run db:migrate`
-- **Features**:
-  - Automatically detects current database version
-  - Runs only pending migrations
-  - Works in both local and Docker environments
+- **Works**: In both local and Docker environments

-### 3. `init.js` - Database Initializer (Refactored)
+### 4. `init.js` - Database Initializer
 - **Purpose**: Initialize database for new environments
 - **Responsibility**:
   - Create database file if it doesn't exist
   - Call migration system to set up schema
   - Generate API key if needed
-- **No longer contains**: Manual table creation (delegated to migrations)

 ## Recommended Workflow